 - The E-Visa printout must be presented at the port of entry

-For any customers of Gamewatchers Safaris & Porini Camps who are unable to complete the online E-visa application process, we can assist in submitting the application on your behalf – please contact the Safari Consultant handling your booking for details and to receive the Visa Application Form which you should complete and return to us so that we can obtain your E-Visa and email this to you.
+For any customers of Gamewatchers Safaris & Porini Camps who have difficulty completing the online E-visa application process, we can assist in submitting the application on your behalf – please contact the Safari Consultant handling your booking for details and to receive the Visa Application Form which you should complete and return to us so that we can obtain your E-Visa and email this to you.
 We provide this as a service to our customers who have booked a safari in Kenya with us and our total administration charge of around $12 per person on top of the visa fee is much less than the online visa companies charge!